-Indicator lamps will inform you of various conditions or problems.
+Indicator lamps will inform you of various conditions or problems (see MES-SAGES IN MULTIFUNCTION GAUGE in ROAD SIDE REPAIRS section.

 INDICATOR LAMPS (NORMAL OPERATION)

 INDICATOR Lamp(s) Main Screen Description

-All indicator On lamps None Temporarily all 'indicator lamps are activated when ignition switch is ON and the engine is not started
+All indicator Iamps On None Temporarily all 'indicator lamps are activated when ignition switch is ON and the engine is not started

 Flashing None Parking brake engaged

 Flashing + Beeper None SE5 model: The ignition switch is OFF and the parking brake is not engaged.
 Always engage the parking brake when parking the vehicle

 N On None Gearbox in neutral position

 R Flashing None Gearbox in reverse position

 On None Headlights in the HIGH beam position

 On None Low fuel level

 Flashing None VSS intervention occurs

 • Flashing None Left side turn signal.
 Left and right side indicator lights flash at the same time: hazard warning lights

 • Flashing None Right side turn signal.
 Left and right side indicator lights flash at the same time: hazard warning lights